In this article:

 Saffron is a common spice obtained from the flowers of Crocus sativus.
 It is used in the treatment of major depression due to its antidepressant properties.

 A clinical trial conducted in 2015 demonstrated that patients with major depressive disorder could benefit from saffron supplementation.
-(3)
+(3) Additionally, a randomized, double-blind study showed the benefits of saffron on homocysteine levels in patients with major depression.
+(4)

 3. Light exposure